 snap run blender

-Launch Blender from Applications Menu
+Launch Blender from the Applications Menu

 Update Blender